BAYKO in AUSTRALIA

 The above document, which is dated June, 1966, is another in the standard MECCANO 4-page general products price list series, however, by this time BAYKO has been relegated to page 3, towards the bottom of the right hand column [above, right].

-The eagle-eyed among you will have spotted that this document follows shortly after Australian decimalisation, Valentines Day, 1966, and is the only document I have where the BAYKO is priced in Australian dollars.
+The eagle-eyed among you will have spotted that this document follows shortly after Australian decimalization, Valentines Day, 1966, and is the only document I have where the BAYKO is priced in Australian dollars.

 A final interesting detail is that this document was printed by...

-...to date, this is the only BAYKO document I've seen which was printed outside the UK.
+…to date, it is the only BAYKO document I've seen which was printed outside the U.K.

-In common with most other companies, Plimpton had to protect their product and their markets as best they could...
+As a final comment, in common with most other companies, Plimpton had to take steps to protect their product and their market position, from a legal perspective, as best they could…

 Below here are links to related info : -

-The following countries are known to have been export markets for BAYKO : -
+The following 30+ other countries are known to have been export markets for BAYKO : -

 Click on highlighted country names above for more info.